Foreign Investors: Questions and Answers

 What are the most common expenses of ownership?

 Utilities (water, electric, cable TV, etc.) - costs will vary depending on usage; Community fees if any - vary by community; Property Insurance - varies depending on the area, property and insurance company; Property Taxes - calculated by the county based on assessed value and county tax rate.
+Check out this Utility Estimator by address.

 Are these costs higher for me because I am not a US citizen?